 The majority of cards charge either a monthly fee or transaction fees (as you’ll see below).
 The cards above fall into the former category, charging a monthly fee.
-But as you can see, this fee can be waived under certain conditions.
+But you can qualify to waive it and pay no monthly fee at all.

 Here’s what each card has to offer.

 The card also offers free ATM withdrawals at all MoneyPass ATMs.
 You can get cashback for free at many retailers.
-And the card can be used anywhere debt Visa is accepted.
+And the card can be used anywhere Visa debit cards are accepted.